 - Answer key and suggested resources for HDS self-screening

-Post-test feedback for MPhil PHS self-screening
+Post-test reflection for MPhil PHS self-screening

 After working through the self-screening tool, and reviewing your understanding where necessary, please think about how you found it.
 You will want to produce a written reflection (up to 250 words) to include in your application that shows you have really thought about your understanding of the concepts included in this self-screening tool.
 When you write this, please remember that we are far less interested in what you got right or wrong than in how you used the experience to learn.
 Which areas are you more/less confident in?
 Do you need more training to support your understanding of these types of questions?
 If so, what have you done to achieve this?